lmanul/424/index.md

 ### Section 2.
 Powers and Duties.

-The Board of Managers shall have the powers and dut:2s necessary for the administration of the affairs of the Condominium and may do all such acts and. things except as by law or by che Declaration or by these By-Laws may not be delegated to the Board of Managers by the Unit Owners.
+The Board of Managers shall have the powers and duties necessary for the administration of the affairs of the Condominium and may do all such acts and. things except as by law or by che Declaration or by these By-Laws may not be delegated to the Board of Managers by the Unit Owners.
-Such powers and duties of the Board of Managers shall include, but shall not be Limited to, the following: .
+Such powers and duties of the Board of Managers shall include, but shall not be limited to, the following:

 a.
 Contracting for the necessary services for operation, care, upkeep and maintenance of the Common Elements.